Holmer Lake Primary School

 The governing body at Holmer Lake was reconstituted in 2014 and since then we have worked very hard to recruit new governors with the skills that are required to ensure that we can meet every aspect of the role.
 The tasks which we now all complete each term match the compatible skill set of each board member.
 The development of our governing body and the tasks we undertake has resulted in governance in the school being strong, this was recognised by Ofsted in November 2017.

 What are our core functions?

 - Holding the Headteacher to account for the school’s educational performance and the quality of education.

 “Governance is effective and governors share leaders’ ambitions and high expectations.
 Regular visits to the school ensure that they have a clear understanding of the school’s current strengths and weaknesses”(Ofsted November 2017).

 How do we ensure we achieve these goals?

-The Chair meets with the Headteacher on a weekly basis to ensure that we have a thorough understanding of the ongoing developments, strengths and weaknesses of the school.
+The Chair meets with the Headteacher on a regular basis to ensure that we have a thorough understanding of the ongoing developments, strengths and weaknesses of the school.
 In addition, the Chair, Vice Chair, Headteacher and PSA (Parent Support Advisor) meet on a regular basis to understand the ongoing developments in safegaurding.

 The Headteacher’s performance management is undertaken 3 times per year and targets set and reviewed in line with the school’s Raising Achievement Plan (RAP) and school development plan.

 “They have a clear understanding of the way in which performance management is used and its links to teachers’ pay”(Ofsted November 2017).

 All progress is tracked each term by governors and concerns are addressed through the Raising Achievement Plan, which governors participate in writing.